“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline: She carries the girl into the brick building, taking stock of the room as she enters.
 No doubt it’s busy.

-GM: Tulane Medical Center is always busy, like any ER.
-Tonight it’s even more busy.
+GM: Tulane Medical Center’s ER is probably always busy.
+Caroline didn’t visit the last few times she was at the hospital: Sarah and Yvonne were already moved to beds.
+She’s probably glad she didn’t visit.
 The ER is packed to bursting with moaning, bleeding, bandaged, and sick-looking individuals, abject lessons against indulging too freely in the festivities—or being the subject of other revelers’ indulgences.
 Family members and significant others sit by some of the patients, nursing wounds and murmuring words of comfort.
 Others sit by themselves, alone in their own private worlds of pain.
-A triage nurse doesn’t even evaluate Caroline’s victim immediately.
+No triage nurse moves to evaluate Caroline’s victim.

 “Take a seat and someone’ll be with you,” a receptionist with heavy bags under her eyes snaps at the Malveaux scion without glancing at her.